T. K. Whitaker (1916- )

 Address to the Oireachtas (Nov.
 1960) “The statistical record shows that agricultural output in Ireland increased by only 12 per cent. over the 30-year period 1929-1959. [...]
 It is unlikely that anyone is satisfied that everything necessary to put agriculture in Ireland on a proper footing has yet been done. [...]
 It is to be regretted that agriculture has not so far shown the same buoyancy as industry.
 Industry and agriculture should support and strengthen each other-otherwise our economy has one hand tied behind its back.”
 (Quoted in Alice Curtayne, The Irish Story: A Survey of Irish History and Culture (Dublin: Clonmore & Reynolds 1962), p.151, with the remarks: ‘Even today, he seems to think that agriculture is the Achilles’ heel of the Republic [...] no one denies that to boost agriculture is a matter of life, or death, for the Republic.
 One hopes that the Institute’s work will not be exclusively academic.
 But positive results can hardly be expected for some years yet.’

-Way to go: T. K. Whitaker, to whom the new Learning and Information resource Centre at Dundalk Inst. of Technology was dedicated on 7th Dec.
-2001, writes about his life and views: ‘We have come a long way - but we still have a long way to go’ [heading].
-Secretary to Dept. of Finance, 1956; he writes, ‘I have always thought there was a wealth of wisdom in the following lines: “Make of the stones of the place/A pillow for thy head/And thou shalt see angels/Ascending and descending.”
-Remarks his disappointment at not seeing more ‘done on recent budget to improve directly the lot of the poor and the ill’.
+Way to go: T. K. Whitaker (Secretary to Dept. of Finance, 1956), to whom the new Learning and Information resource Centre at Dundalk Inst. of Technology was dedicated on 7th Dec.
+2001, writes about his life and views under the heading: ‘We have come a long way - but we still have a long way to go’ [heading].
+He goes on: ‘I have always thought there was a wealth of wisdom in the following lines: “Make of the stones of the place / A pillow for thy head / And thou shalt see angels / Ascending and descending.”
+Further remarks his disappointment at not seeing more ‘done on recent budget to improve directly the lot of the poor and the ill.’
 (The Irish Times, 8 Dec.
 2001.)

 [ top ]